-Editing the IP Configuration Files
+Editing IP Configuration Files

-To configure the IP networking interfaces, edit the /etc/hosts and /etc/config/netif.options files, as explained below.
+To configure the IP networking interfaces, edit the /etc/config/network, /etc/config/netif.options, /etc/hosts, and /etc/config/ifconfig-#.options files, as explained below.

-Each time the IP software starts, it uses information from these two files to configure the IP interfaces.
+The network file starts the IP software.
+Each time it tarts, it uses information from the hosts and netif.options files to configure the IP interfaces.

-Note: For additional details about enabling the IP networking software and configuring network interfaces, refer to the IRIX Site Administrator's Guide, which is available online through IRIS InsightTM or in hardcopy.
+Note: For additional details about enabling the IP networking software and configuring network interfaces, refer to the IRIX Admin:Networking and Mail, which is available online through IRIS Insight or in hardcopy.